pophero110/Wayfarer/README.md

 # Wayfarer

 Wayfarer is a travel community for users to share city-specific tips ("posts" or "logs") about their favorite locations around the world.
+The primary objective of this project is twofold: to cultivate valuable experience collaborating on a development project as a cohesive team and to effectively meet the client's expectations.
+Also, another key focus of this project is to enhance our proficiency with the Angular framework, specifically in building single-page client applications.

 # Technologies used